kktsvetkov/smarty2/README.md

 Consider other options for caching for your web app, not within the presentation layer that Smarty provides.

+## Internals (from libs/internals)

+The `libs/internals` folder is removed from the project.
+All of the core internals are moved as methods to the `Smarty_Core` class, which eventually became the `Smarty2\Core` class.

+## Plugins (from libs/plugins)

+As the project was converted to using PSR-4 loaded namespace, the `libs/` folder was dropped.
+The core project files are moved to `src/`, and the `plugins/` folder is moved to the root.
+The `SMARTY_DIR` used to load the plugins is adjusted accordingly to point to the correct folder.

 ## From Original README

 **What is Smarty?**